The Bad Guys (film): Animation, design, and influences

 The film's design was inspired by Sony Pictures Animation's Spider-Man: Into the Spider-Verse, with DreamWorks adopting a more illustrative and stylized aesthetic than their previous films.
 Character designs took inspiration from a mix of styles from directors such as Luc Besson's The Fifth Element, Michael Mann's Heat, Steven Soderbergh's Ocean's Eleven, and Quentin Tarantino's Reservoir Dogs, and Pulp Fiction.
+Pierre Perifel cited Akira Toriyama and Dragon Ball as influences for the art style.
 The film was also inspired by anime and manga series such as Sherlock Hound and Lupin III as well as the French-Belgian animated film Ernest & Celestine, due to how it influenced the approach to the characters.

-While most of the animation for the film was provided by DWA Glendale, Jellyfish Pictures, who previously worked with DreamWorks on How to Train Your Dragon: Homecoming, Spirit Untamed and The Boss Baby: Family Business, handled the additional asset production services using proprietary software like Premo and Moonray, along with a new tool called Doodle – created for the 2D effects and for allowing the animators to move the lines around the character rigs.
+While most of the animation for the film was provided by DWA Glendale, Jellyfish Pictures, who previously worked with DreamWorks on providing the animation for How to Train Your Dragon: Homecoming and Spirit Untamed, as well as providing additional production assets for The Boss Baby: Family Business, handled the additional asset production services using proprietary software like Premo and Moonray, along with a new tool called Doodle – created for the 2D effects and for allowing the animators to move the lines around the character rigs.
 The film's opening diner scene, inspired by the similar opening scene from Tarantino's Pulp Fiction, is the longest one-shot in DreamWorks Animation history, lasting two minutes, 25 seconds, and seven frames.

 Music

 On June 22, 2021, Daniel Pemberton was signed to compose the score for the film, having previously composed the soundtrack for Spider-Man: Into the Spider-Verse.
 A song "Good Tonight" written by Pemberton and Gary Go was made and released on March 18 by Back Lot Music, performed by Anthony Ramos, who does the additional lyrics with Will Wells.
 The album was released on March 31 with two other new songs included with "Good Tonight", includes a cover of "Feelin' Alright" by Elle King (released on March 25) and "Brand New Day" by The Heavy.
-Director Pierre Perifel, producer Damon Ross and composer Daniel Pemberton recorded backup vocals on Brand New Day.
-Following the release of the film on April 22, a new remix of "Good Tonight" was released by Party Pupils.
+Director Pierre Perifel, producer Damon Ross and composer Daniel Pemberton recorded backup vocals on "Brand New Day".
+Following the American release of the film on April 22, a new remix of "Good Tonight" was released by Party Pupils.

 Additionally, "Stop Drop Roll" by Can't Stop Won't Stop, "Howlin' for You" by The Black Keys, "Fly Me to the Moon" by Julie London and "Go" by The Chemical Brothers are heard in the film but not included in the soundtrack album.
-Furthermore, "Bad Guy" by Billie Eilish was only featured in the trailers.
+Furthermore, "Bad Guy" by Billie Eilish was only featured in the trailers, and similarly those of its successor.